 The EMJMD ACES+ is a 2 year programme and involves study periods in three (or more) different European countries.
-This movement allows students to gain experience and networking opportunities in European ‘Centres of Excellence’ for aquaculture research and learning, the opportunity of learning new languages (including Greek and French, not essential, but definitely a plus point for your CV) and, of course, the experience of living in different cultures and making friends with students from all over the world!
+This movement allows students to gain experience and networking opportunities in European ‘Centres of Excellence’ for aquaculture research and learning, the chance to learn new languages (including Greek and French, not essential, but definitely a plus point for your CV) and, of course, the experience of living in different cultures and making friends with students from all over the world!

-The EMJMD ACES+ programme is highly modularised, to enable flexibility for learning, whilst maintaining the very highest standards of training.
+The EMJMD ACES+ is modularised to enable flexibility for learning whilst at the same time maintaining the very highest standards of training.
 The modular structure allows the student to make subject choices according to their future career aspirations.
-The full programme is divided into nine taught modules, and a single research project module.
+The course is divided into nine taught modules and a single research project module.
 The overall course is divided into four parts or semesters:

 Semester 1 (September to February, Year 1) – Foundation

-The first semester is based in Oban (Scotland) and based on two compulsory modules and one optional module.
-The compulsory modules focus on providing the student with an overview of the global aquaculture industry and environmental interactions of aquaculture, which enables them to acquire the basic aquaculture principles, concepts and skills.
-Students must select either a module in the new technologies and systems designed to address the various challenges and opportunities associated with this industry, or a module concerned with how the aquaculture industry is governed and managed at a global level and how knowledge is exchanged between stakeholders and industry.
+The first semester is based in Oban (Scotland) and students undertake two compulsory modules and one optional module.
+The compulsory modules focus on providing the student with an overview of the global aquaculture industry and environmental interactions of aquaculture.
+These modules enables students to acquire the principles, concepts and skills of aquaculture.
+Students must select either a module focused on the new technologies and systems designed to address the various challenges and opportunities associated with aquaculture, or a module concerned with how the industry is governed and managed at a global level and how knowledge is exchanged between stakeholders and industry.

 Successful completion of this semester will qualify the student for a Postgraduate Certificate in Sustainable Aquaculture from the University of the Highlands and Islands.